Black-crowned night heron: Distribution

 The breeding habitat is fresh and salt-water wetlands throughout much of the world.
-The subspecies N. n. hoactli breeds in North and South America from Canada as far south as northern Argentina and Chile, N. n. obscurus in southernmost South America, N. n. falklandicus in the Falkland Islands, and the nominate race N. n. nycticorax in Europe, Asia and Africa.
+The nominate subspecies N. n. nycticorax breeds in Europe, Asia and Africa, subspecies N. n. hoactli in North and South America from Canada as far south as northern Argentina and Chile, N. n. obscurus in southernmost South America, and N. n. falklandicus in the Falkland Islands.
 Black-crowned night herons nest in colonies on platforms of sticks in a group of trees, or on the ground in protected locations such as islands or reedbeds.
 Three to eight eggs are laid.

-This heron is migratory in the northernmost part of its range, but otherwise resident (even in the cold Patagonia).
-The North American population winters in Mexico, the southern United States, Central America, and the West Indies, and the Old World birds winter in tropical Africa and southern Asia.
+This heron is migratory in the northern parts of its range, but is otherwise resident (even in the cold Patagonia).
+European birds winter in Africa (with a few staying in southern Spain), central and east Asian birds winter in southern Asia, and North American birds winters in Mexico, the southern United States, Central America, and the West Indies.

-A colony of the herons has regularly summered at the National Zoo in Washington, D.C. for more than a century.
+A colony of the herons has regularly summered at the National Zoo in Washington, D.C., for more than a century.
 The birds also prominently live year-round in the shores around the San Francisco Bay, with the largest rookery in Oakland.
 Their ever presence at Oakland's Lake Merritt and throughout the city's downtown area, as well as their resilience to the urban environment and displacement efforts, have led to them being named Oakland's official city bird.